Tpw429/Covid-19_Regression_Analysis/README.md

 5. Infection_Data
 This file from github repository has updated data from Our World in Data.This file has data about the infections rates,deaths, new case,hospitalization rate, testing dates for different countries.We have filtered the dataset as per project requirements and included data like total cases and total deaths.

+## Questions we Hope to Answer

+Given our strict timeline on this Covid-19 analysis, we would like to analyze how certain attributes such as age, Gross Domestic Product (GDP), Human Development Index (HDI), and population directly impact the spread of Covid-19.
+If time allows, we would also be interesting in creating a model to help us predict the spread of Covid-19 in the future.
+In addition, by the end of the project our visuals should be extremely user friendly and portray an effective message.